alleyinteractive/mantle-docs/docs/architecture/configuration.md

 `.env.example` file that defines many common environment variables.
 This file should be copied to `.env` for use.

-::: details Deploying your site to a server?
+:::tip Deploying your site to a server?
 See [Environment File Location](#environment-file-location) for where the `.env` should be placed.
 :::